hermango/shareable/README.md

 ------------
 This gem comes pre-configured and ready to use.
 You can use the [default configuration settings](https://github.com/hermango/shareable/blob/master/lib/shareable/config.rb) or customize your buttons by adding and editing your own initializer named 'shareable.rb' to your app's 'config/initializers' directory.

-A generator is available for generating the default configuration file into your project's 'config/initializers' directory.
+A generator is available for generating the default configuration file to your project's 'config/initializers' directory.
 Run the following command, then edit the generated file as preferred.

 rails g shareable:config